carloshenriquefarias/JRSparrowII/README.md

 I'm a Developer Passionate about the best web and mobile development technologies.
 I have experience with projects using JavaScript, Typescript, ReactJS, and React Native.
 I'm a student at Ignite at Rocketseat, where I learned in practice on the most modern technologies of web and mobile development.🚀

 #### My current tools
-📲 Front-end Mobile with React Native
+📲 Front-end Mobile with React Native;
-📲 Expo, Native Base, Style Components
+📲 Expo, Native Base, Style Components;
-🌎 Front-end Web with Reactjs, Next, Chakra Ui
+🌎 Front-end Web with Reactjs, Next, Chakra Ui;
-🛠️ Typescript
+🛠️ Typescript;
 🧰 See my LinkedIn: [Carlos Henrique](https://www.linkedin.com/in/carlos-henrique-farias-junior-296562235/)